microsoft/ComplianceCxE/docs/dag/mamd.md

 1. **Reporting**: This provides the user with a detailed migration report about which policies were migrated successfully, partially and/or not migrated.
 It also provides recommendations to improve the migration fidelity further.

-## Download Process & Documentation
+## Download Process & Documentation (Public Preview)

-Use the [GitHub] (https://aka.ms/DLPMigrationAssistant) to download the tool and follow instructions for how to install, run and configure the tool.
+Use the [GitHub](https://aka.ms/DLPMigrationAssistant) to download the tool and follow instructions for how to install, run and configure the tool.
 The documentation (https://aka.ms/DLPMigrationAssistantDocs) is here.
 The blog (https://aka.ms/DLPMigrationAssistantBlog) is here.